thikrosin/thikrosin.github.io/README.md

-# This is the data for my site
+# This is the data for my personal website

 It is automatically transformed by [Jekyll](http://github.com/jekyll/jekyll) into a static site whenever I push this repository to GitHub.